 Bob Rosenfeld, a leading authority on innovation, believes that the keys to innovation in an organization are not readily apparent.
-In his book, titled Making the Invisible Visible: The Human Principles for Sustaining Innovation, he writes: “I noticed that people at all levels within the company had ideas that could benefit both themselves and the company … a few of these ideas found a supportive ear, but most of them did not … I was convinced that if there were some way to infuse these ideas into the organization, they would be of value to the company.”
+In his book, titled Making the Invisible Visible: The Human Principles for Sustaining Innovation, he writes: “I noticed that people at all levels within the company had ideas that could benefit both themselves and the company… a few of these ideas found a supportive ear, but most of them did not… I was convinced that if there were some way to infuse these ideas into the organization, they would be of value to the company.”

-Thirty-five years ago, Rosenfeld was brimming with ideas as a young, energetic chemist at Eastman Kodak.
+About 35 years ago, Rosenfeld was brimming with ideas as a young, energetic chemist at Eastman Kodak.
 Today, he is a leading authority on innovation.
 He founded Idea Connection Systems and is currently Innovator in Residence at the Center for Creative Leadership.

 While at Eastman Kodak, Rosenfeld saw that there were no effective mechanisms to connect individuals’ ideas to the larger organization.
 The barriers to innovation that he saw then are still common today.
 Some of those barriers include lack of language, limited scope, isolation, comfort with the status quo and lack of trust.